MoeskerDev/ms-project3-glossary/README.md

 ## Left to implement
 - Also fully responsive for 280x768 screen size
 - More efficient responsive css coding
-- Mongo DB word cloud
+- Mongo DB word cloud which shows terms most viewed/searched for
 - Flask logging
+- New terms to show as new for a certain time
+- Voting regarding quality of definition

 ----
 # Technologies Used